theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

 ## Conclusion

 Hugo Module is the best way to import any public repo's files into your Hugo Projects and manage their versioning.
-And after seeing how easy it is to buld one, it should really become your go-to way to manage reusuable solutions and distritube them throughout the Hugo ecosystem.
+And after seeing how easy it is to build one, it should really become your go-to way to manage reusuable solutions and distritube them throughout the Hugo ecosystem.

 Again, if you're down for building some powerful Hugo Modules, you should definitely read our note on [Developing Hugo Modules Locally]({{< relref "/note/develop-hugo-modules-locally" >}}).